neomjs/create-app/README.md

 inside the scss files.

 ## Working on your new neo.mjs App
-It is recommended to use the non dist version for development (Chrome with flag).
+It is recommended to use the development mode (non dist version) for developing your App(s).
 This way you can just reload the App page whenever you change the code base.
 No need for source-maps and a very smooth debugging experience.

 You ideally want to start with changing the view/MainContainer.mjs file.